Empty Homes Strategy

-- Enforced sale - this allows the sale of an empty property to be forced to recover debts that are owed to us
+- enforced sale - this allows the sale of an empty property to be forced to recover debts that are owed to us

 - Empty Dwelling Management Order - this is a legal measure that allows us to take over an empty property on a temporary basis to have it renovated and reoccupied.

-How can I report an empty home?
+How can I report an empty home in my area?

+If you are concerned about an empty property in your area, then use the online form to report it to the team.
 If you contact us we will treat your personal information in confidence and in accordance with our privacy notice.